 Everyday Sounds of Dementia

-The aim of the Health in the Built Environment community is to develop innovative, multidisciplinary projects to submit for funding and to exchange information.
+This community aims to develop innovative, multidisciplinary projects to submit for funding and to exchange information.
 We promote our expertise to support policymakers and citizens in creating healthier surroundings that promote an active lifestyle and enhance well-being.

 The research in this PhD study aims at achieving a more complete understanding of how people with dementia can have an active role in the different phases of development of new supportive technologies.

 Exploring affective presence in the life of person with dementia

 In this research we investigate and describe the need for affective presence in order to provide the experience of togetherness, especially by using affective touch.
 The unique properties of affective touch to create and experience mediated affective presence for people with dementia are studied, in different contexts and during all the stages of the disease.